 The College of Chemistry Shops offer comprehensive technical expertise in support of the College's mission of providing the highest quality in education, research, and public service.
 Shop technical services facilitate the exploration, discovery, and dissemination of new scientific knowledge.

 These Shops are able to provide the researcher with a full range of professional services including consultation and design, project management, and fabrication.
-Their services include, but are not limited to, the construction, installation or repair of experimental equipment and instrumentation; scientific glassblowing; electronics construction and repair; precision prototype machining and welding; precision sheet metal fabrication; laboratory construction, remodeling and repair; vacuum pump and small motor maintenance and repair; electrical repairs, installations and upgrades.
-The Student Shop also offers limited, do-it-yourself project abilities.
+Their services include, but are not limited to, the construction, installation or repair of experimental equipment and instrumentation; scientific glassblowing; electrical construction and repair; precision prototype machining and welding; precision sheet metal fabrication; laboratory construction, remodeling and repair; laboratory equipment, vacuum pump and small motor maintenance and repair; electrical repairs, installations and upgrades.

 The Liquid Air Operation provides the following products and related services to teaching and research units within the College of Chemistry and the Physics Department: